precice/tutorials/flow-over-heated-plate-steady-state/README.md

 The setup for this tutorial is similar to the [flow over a heated plate](tutorials-flow-over-heated-plate.html) using OpenFOAM.
 In this tutorial OpenFOAM is used as the solver for the fluid domain, and code_aster is the solver for the solid domain.
 A difference here is that we are using a steady-state OpenFOAM solver for demonstration purposes, therefore the results between the two tutorials are not comparable.

+{% include note.html content="This is a pseudo-2D case, but we still set a 3D `solver-interface` in `precice-config.xml`, because the code_aster case is set up like this at the moment.
+Contributions here are particularly welcome!" %}

 ## Available solvers